Osida/Osida/README.md

 * 🤝 I’m looking for help with beginning my career as a software engineer
 * 🌱 I’m currently learning more about frontend development
 * 💬 Ask me about React or any tech-related topics
-* ⚡ Fun fact I am a huge comic book fan
+* ⚡ I'm a huge comic book fan ... but dont tell anyone 🤫
 * 👨‍💻 Read more about my projects at [my portfolio](https://osida-richards-portfolio.vercel.app/)